sam452/ncstl/wp-content/plugins/wordpress-access-control/readme.txt

 **This plugin doesn't work with theme XYZ**
 Please leave a comment at http://brandonwamboldt.ca/plugins/members-only-menu-plugin/ and I will address it A.S.A.P.

+**Can I restrict content to a specific role using shortcodes?**
+Yes, this is a new feature in 3.1.3.
+Use the syntax [members role="administrator"]Your content[/members] where administrator is the desired role

 == Screenshots ==

 1. The meta box added by this plugin